BillClinton/vue-xstate-example/README.md

 ## XState Machines
-* note: The code in the Vizualizer links has been altered in some cases in order for the machines to appear correctly in the Visualizer.
-The actual code exists in the src/machines directory.
+* note: Screenshots taken from the XState VSCode extenson which allows one to simulate the machines.

 ### DataTableMachine
 This could be considered the application's "Main" machine.
 It handles the loading of the Data table,